DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 **Security Risks**: [CWE-352](https://cwe.mitre.org/data/definitions/352.html)

-This section provides information on how to prevent cross-site request forgery (CSRF) attacks on your web application.
-The vulnerability affects applications performing POST requests including those using DevExpress AJAX-enabled controls such as the Grid View.
-Although there are authorization mechanisms that allow you to deny access by Insecure Direct Object References (for example: `_example.com/app/SecureReport.aspx?id=1_`), they do not protect you from CSRF attacks.
+This section contains information on how to prevent cross-site request forgery (CSRF) attacks on your web application.
+The vulnerability affects applications performing POST requests, which includes requests made by DevExpress AJAX-enabled controls such as the Grid View.
+Although there are authorization mechanisms that allow you to deny access by Insecure Direct Object References (for example: `example.com/app/SecureReport.aspx?id=1`), they do not protect you from CSRF attacks.

 The possible security breach could occur as follows:

 1. A malefactor implements a phishing page.
-2. A user inadvertently visits this phishing page, which then sends a malicious request to your web application using the user's cookies.
+2. A user inadvertently visits this phishing page, which then sends a malicious request to your web application with the user's cookies.
-3. As a result, the malicious action is performed on the user's behalf, allowing the malefactor to access or modify the user's data or account info.
+3. As a result, the malicious action is performed on the user's behalf, so the malefactor can access or modify the user's private data or account information.

 ### Get Familiar With the Issue